-Apple released iOS 7 to a great fanfare announcing that it is the biggest shake up in the iPhone operating system since it’s launch.
-Icons are flatter and the whole operating system is simpler and cleaner.
-However, I believe that there are some fundamental usability problems, inconsistencies and poor design decisions made with the redesign.
-I was hoping that most of the major issues would be fixed in iOS 8, 9, 10 or 11 but many of them still persist.
+Apple released iOS 7 to a great fanfare announcing that it is the biggest shake-up in the iPhone operating system since it’s launch.
+Icons were flatter and the whole operating system was simpler and cleaner.
+However, I believe that there are some fundamental usability problems, inconsistencies and poor design decisions made with this redesign.
+I was hoping that most of the major issues would be fixed in iOS 8, 9, 10, 11 or 12 but many of them still persist.

 What makes me say this?